njtierney/naniar/README.md

 > ...But *why* `naniar`?

 Well, I think it is useful to think of missing values in data being like this other dimension, perhaps like [C.S.
 Lewis's naniar](https://en.wikipedia.org/wiki/The_Chronicles_of_naniar) - a different world, hidden away.
 You go inside, and sometimes it seems like you've spent no time in there but time has passed very quickly, or the opposite.
-Also, `NA`rnia = na in r, and if you so desire, naniar may sound like "noneoya" in an nz/aussie accent.
-Full credit to @MilesMcbain for the name.
+Also, `NA`niar = na in r, and if you so desire, naniar may sound like "noneoya" in an nz/aussie accent.
+Full credit to @MilesMcbain for the name, and @Hadley for the rearranged spelling.

 Please note that this project is released with a [Contributor Code of Conduct](CONDUCT.md).
 By participating in this project you agree to abide by its terms.